lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 [^5]: Some people call these subsystems.
 [^6]: I use _switch_ to denote a hard, discrete change between parts, which usually occurs when I'm triggered and can be disorienting.
 I use _shift_ to denote a smooth change between parts, which occurs more often than switching for me and can internally feel like a gear shifting in my brain.

 Now, while this may sound like a difficult way to live---and in many aspects it certainly is---I believe the language used to describe this disorder makes it sound a lot more severe than it feels internally, at least to me.
 Many of my parts share memory and are cooperative with one another.
 I have had DID my entire life, and I have, for the most part, lived a conventionally successful life despite this.
 I know no other way of living---this is normal to me.
 Only since learning that I have DID and having the language to describe my experiences did I know the way I experience the world is different from most others, and could be considered disordered.
-However, this is my normal.
+However, this is my normal, and always has been.

 It's taken me over a year of therapy to get to the awareness I have today, and I know there's so much more I'm unaware of.
 At the very begining of my journey to discovering how I operate, I never could have imagined that I had this chaotic of a system.
 Internally, I feel fine, and generally okay.
 When I take a step back and look at the facts of my situation, I can objectively see that I should be having a difficult time right now.
 However, I feel emotionally detached and have an overall positive worldview.
-My body is designed to deal with trauma, and learning about and working with my messy system could just be considered another trauma I'm getting through.
+My body is designed to deal with trauma, and learning about and working with my messy system could be considered just another trauma I'm getting through.

 Having polyfragmented DID makes my life very chaotic.
 I do not know how many parts I have, nor do I think I will ever know.
 I have to learn to be okay with the unknown and be open minded about the information I learn about my system.
 I've always lived this way, I just didn't know about it until now.